2026-03-27

 The M2 harmonic constituent amplitude from EOT20

+Tides can be represented by "harmonic constituents," which are a series of waves defined by their amplitudes, phases, and speeds.
+By combining these waves, a new waveform is generated that represents the water level.
+The times of high and low tide can be determined as the local extrema of this waveform.
 Harmonic constituents correspond to real-world factors such as the position of the Earth relative to the Sun and Moon, as well as shallow-water interactions.
 Constituents are defined by a constant speed, which represents the frequency of the associated wave.
-For example, the S2 (solar semidiurnal) speed is 30 degrees / hour, which corresponds to a 12 hour period (half a day).
-The phase and amplitude of each of these constituents varies by location and are calculated through frequency analysis of water level.
+For example, the S2 (solar semidiurnal) speed is 30 degrees/hour, which corresponds to a 12-hour period (half a day).
+The phase and amplitude of each of these constituents vary by location and are calculated through frequency analysis of water level data.

 For each constituent, the following information is required: